-The corona-crisis is jeopardizing the fundamental attributes that define urban life: diversity, density, social proximity and human exchange.
+The corona crisis is jeopardising the fundamental attributes that define urban life: diversity, density, social proximity and human exchange.
 The very structure of the economic system that our lives are embedded in seems to be at stake.
 Cities and places, as territories of our daily life, will emerge differently from this pandemic.
 Our goal is to shape that emergent future in the best possible collective way.
-We want to inspire possible futures which leave no-one behind, futures located as far away as possible from totalitarian dystopias based on fear, exclusion and control.
+We want to inspire possible futures that leave no one behind; futures located as far away as possible from totalitarian dystopias based on fear, exclusion and control.
 It would be a missed opportunity if cities do not emerge from this crisis as more inclusive, empowering, healthy, equitable and sustainable.

-AfterCovid.City will explore critical topics which shape places and influence the experience of citizens.
+AfterCovid.City explores critical topics that shape places and influence the experience of citizens.
 Within each theme, both meanwhile actions (which address the crisis in the interim), and future actions (which examine long-term transformations in cities) will be explored.
+These include: Public Space

 & housing and planning: design, management, inclusion and ‘better’ density.